Health Canada: EpiPen Packaging May Be Defective

 The packaging for some EpiPen and EpiPen Jr products may be defective, warns Health Canada.
-The defect, according to the agency, makes it difficult or impossible to remove the auto-injectors.
+According to the agency, the defect makes it difficult or impossible to remove the auto-injectors.

 According to the alert, the affected products include:

-Health Canada has warned that in cases of faulty packaging, the auto-injectors may not easily slide out of the tube, or may not slide out at all.
-The defect could delay or event prevent life-saving treatment.
+Health Canada has warned that in cases of faulty packaging, the auto-injectors may not easily slide out of the tube or may not slide out at all.
+The defect could delay or even prevent life-saving treatment.

-The problem, according to Health Canada, is that the device’s label has been improperly applied and may be stuck to the inside of the carrier tube.
-Only a very small number of devices is believed to be affected.
+According to Health Canada, the problem is that the device’s label has been improperly applied and may be stuck to the inside of the carrier tube.
+Only a very small number of devices are believed to be affected.

 None of the affected products have been recalled by Pfizer Canada.
-The company is urging Canadians to ask a pharmacist to test their EpiPens, or to check their devices beforehand.
+The company urges Canadians to ask a pharmacist to test their EpiPens or check their devices beforehand.

-To test whether their device is affected, users can try sliding their device from the carrier tube.
+Users can try sliding their device from the carrier tube to test whether their device is affected.
 To check the device, Health Canada says to: “Flip open the carrier tube cap, gently turn the tube upside down and let the device slide out into your hand (do not shake or drop it).
 Visually inspect your device to make sure the device label has no unglued edges that may catch on the tube.”